sensordeck/atlas-docs/docs/hardware-architecture.md

 - Poor field reliability due to loose connectors and harness complexity
 - Repeated engineering work for every new robot SKU

-Atlas solves these problems at the hardware infrastructure layer.
+Atlas Fusion V2 solves these problems at the hardware infrastructure layer.

 It converts multi-sensor integration from **custom wiring and software guesswork** into a **deterministic hardware subsystem**.